anieldev/demonet/README.md

 Rapidly evolving hardware must be accounted for especially when the length of passwords remain constant.
 Therefore, it is desirable for the hash function to take in parameters which allow adaptation to future faster hardware.

 [Bcrypt](https://en.wikipedia.org/wiki/Bcrypt) is such a hash function.
-Bcrypt's salted hash meets current [cryptographic security standards for the web](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#bcrypt) and is an optimal solution for storing passwords in a web application.
+Bcrypt's adaptable salted-hash meets current [cryptographic security standards for the web](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#bcrypt) and is an optimal solution for storing passwords in a web application.

 #### Side notes and alternative hash functions
 - Why bcrypt is [better than SHA256 for hashing passwords](https://codahale.com/how-to-safely-store-a-password/).